jfwu90/engi-blockchain-gql/DEVELOPMENT.md

 Executing only the unit tests is possible with the `dotnet test --filter` [command](https://learn.microsoft.com/en-us/dotnet/core/testing/selective-unit-tests?pivots=mstest).

 It is also possible to re-run the tests on every change with `dotnet watch test`, ran from the `engi-tests` directory.

+## Debugging the API

+The `.vscode/launch.json` configuration allows you to attach a debugger to the API process easily.

+In vscode:

+- Press `F5`; alternatively go to the `Run and Debug` and press the "play" button.
+- A list of processed will come up - type "engi" to find the API process and press `Enter`.

+Important notes:
+- If you going to make modifications make sure you're running `dotnet watch run`, not `dotnet run`.
+- Since .NET 6.0 the watch process supports hot reload but the debugger will detach if you make changes since the code running doesn't match the source code any more.
+You won't be able to re-attached for the same reason.
+To fix, on the terminal where the API is running, press Ctrl/Cmd+R to reload the process and then re-attach the debugger.
+- Some edits (rude edits) cannot be hot reloaded but the .NET SDK will prompt you on what to do - if you're not looking at the console you can miss it.
+To avoid this, set the environment variable `DOTNET_WATCH_RESTART_ON_RUDE_EDIT=true`.

 ## Generating the GraphQL docs locally